coding-beagle/CTKEasyEditor/README.md

 - Easy Application Window Settings Management
 - Easy Active Widgets manager
 - Drag, and (limited) snapping capability on added widgets
-- The groundwork for adding all of the editing functionality (only some widgets implemented)
+- Widget Editing (without theme management yet)
 - Export to OOP and Procedural (OOP by default)
 - Preference Handler (i.e. names of modules, root element, etc)

 To be implemented soon:

 - Some basic theme management
-- Improve user-friendliness, e.g. Undos, Save Projects, Better Snapping
+- Improve user-friendliness, e.g. Undos, Save Projects, Improved Snapping Functionality

+Hotkeys & Shortcuts:

+- CTRL --> Hold while dragging to prevent widget from snapping into place
+- ALT --> Only snap widget to other widgets, not the app center lines
+- Double Click --> Opens editor window on that widget
+- Right Click --> Opens context menu on widget (edit, duplicate, delete)

 Yes, the UI looks bad right now.
 Yes, I will rework it using this tool when I make a version of it that works adequately.